lblva/we-re_not_special/docs/README.md

 #### frame
 The last problem was that we wanted to create a wooden frame and place it around the projection, mimicking a real painting in a museum.
 However, it was impossible because the frame was too large for the wood cutter.
 T.T</br>

 Okay, I made it sound very bad, but it actually wasn’t!
 It just didn't turn out the way we wanted.
-Surprisingly, an orthopedagogical professional actually liked the installation and asked me to collaborate and use it at an event next year! xD > </br>
+Surprisingly, an orthopedagogical professional actually liked the installation and asked us to collaborate and use it at an event next year! xD  </br>

 ### So, what will I do differently next time? </br>